ropensci/GSODR/README.md

     ## redistributed for commercial purposes.
 Re-distribution of
     ## these data by others must provide this same notification.
     ## WMO Resolution 40.
 NOAA Policy'
+    ##
+    ## GSODR does not redistibute any weather data itself.
+It only
+    ## provides an interface for R users to download these data,
+    ## but it does redistribute station metadata in the package.

 ``` r
 tbar <- get_GSOD(years = 2010, station = "955510-99999")